Heraldry - The Baron's Family Coat of Arms

 The Baron's Family Coat of Arms is recorded in the Wappenrolle Münchner Herold Vol. XIII under Registration No. 094/12065 (see online Roll of Arms Münchner Herold page 120 (2102).

-The Münchner Wappen-Herold and the Wappenrolle Münchner Herold (Roll of Arms Münchner Herold) of Munich, Germany rank among to the leading International Heraldry Authorities for the granting and registration of Armorial Bearings (Coat of Arms).
+The Münchner Wappen-Herold and the Wappenrolle Münchner Herold (Roll of Arms Münchner Herald) of Munich, Germany rank among to the leading International Heraldry Authorities for the granting and registration of Armorial Bearings (Coat of Arms).

 The Roll of Arms is on display in over 100 International libraries and archives and all volumes are to see online as well under Wappenindex Münchner Wappen-Herold.